-In this article, we will explore the differences between coding bootcamps and certifications, the pros and cons of each, and how each one can impact your career.
+In this article, we will explore the differences between a coding bootcamp certificate and certifications, the pros and cons of each, and how each one can impact your career.
 This will help you make an informed decision to kickstart or advance your career.
 Let’s dive in.

 What Is a Coding Bootcamp?

-A coding bootcamp is an intensive training program designed to prepare you for entering the tech workforce in a short period ranging from a few weeks to a few months.
+A coding bootcamp is an intensive training program designed to prepare you to enter the tech workforce in a short period of time, ranging from a few weeks to a few months.
 These programs are focused on hands-on learning and equip you with the skills that are currently in demand in the tech industry.